 We understand that there are many reasons that someone can have a high BMI.
 It could be through a natural tendency to carry weight, a lack of exercise, a medical condition or even being too muscular.
+My husband Alan used to have a BMI around 40 before he started exercising, and I had a dodgy gallbladder and used to a UK size 22.
 The important thing is that you arrange your insurance, with an insurer, who is considerate of your circumstances.

 Things we need to know: